-A Kiwi firefighter battling the Australian bush fires says the worst isn't over yet
+A Kiwi firefighter battling the Australian bushfires says the worst isn't over yet

 Only 10 per cent of the team were paid firefighters, he said, and the volunteer efforts were outstanding, considering people had to leave paid work and their homes to help out.

 "We've got a guy whose wife's sick at the moment, someone else is having a drama at home, and they're just awesome.
-Just an outstanding crew, no issues at all, super disciplined and hardworking."
+Just an outstanding crew, no issues at all, super disciplined and hard-working."

 The teams were patrolling a fire break between the fire and unburnt vegetation, but Keenan said there were still surprises.